 Today’s Post by Joe Farace

-Whenever I write a post about infrared photography I get questions.
-The most common one is that the reader’s JPEG or RAW files always seem have some color tint to them; it could be blue or it could be magenta.
-So they ask: How do I get black and white tones in my photographs?
+Whenever I write a post about infrared photography I get questions from readers.
+The most common complaint is that the reader’s infrared JPEG or RAW files always seem have some color tint to them; it could be blue hues or magenta.
+So they ask me: How do I get black and white tones in my photographs?
 The good news is that’s accomplishing this goal is not difficult and you have three possible options:

 First, if you want to do it in camera, you should run outside and set a custom white balance by making a photograph of the grass on your lawn or a park or whatever.
 Select Custom WB from your camera’s menu, which lets you pick your test image, then click OK.
 To see how this process works you may have to read your camera’s User’s Guide but it’s just a matter of making a photograph, pulling a few menus and pressing a button.
 No matter what DSLR or mirrorless camera you use, it’s easy.
 But keep in mind that whether you use an IR filter on your camera or have it converted for infrared capture sometime the results may still have a slight color shift.

 Second, you can shoot the photograph in your camera’s Monochrome mode.
-You can find all the details and my philosophy on this approach in a post of my main blog entitled Understanding White Balance and IR Photography.
+You can find all the details and my philosophy on this approach in a post of my main blog entitled Tips for Coping with White Balance for IR Photography.
 It has all the scoop you need on the subject.
 And as is the case with any of these options, you can always click the Contact button atop this page and ask a me a question.
 There is no charge for this.

-Life Pixel does a great job with IR conversions and they have done most of the conversions for my Canon DSLRs and all of my Panasonic Lumix G-series cameras.
+I’ve found that Life Pixel does a great job with IR conversions and they’ve done most of the conversions for my Canon DSLRs and all of my Panasonic Lumix G-series cameras.
 This is not a paid or sponsored endorsement, just my experience.

 My book, The Complete Guide to Digital Infrared Photography is available from Amazon with new copies at $45.09 and used copies starting around eight bucks, as I write this.
-Creative Digital Monochrome Effects has a nice chapter on infrared photography and is available from Amazon with new copies at $30.90 with used copies starting around two bucks, as I write this
+Creative Digital Monochrome Effects has a chapter on IR photography and is available from Amazon with new copies at $30.90 with used copies starting around two bucks, as I write this